Published 23 Jan 2023

 Pricing: Free on both Android and iOS.

-Leafe is a food safety app focused on promoting good hygiene in the kitchen.
-With Leafe, kitchen managers can onboard new staff through the app and orient them on going paperless by using Leafe’s digital checklists and documents on maintaining good hygiene, the proper hygiene practices and standards to adhere to, and how to do it.
+Leafe is a food hygiene app focused on promoting good hygiene and safety in the kitchen.
+With Leafe, kitchen managers can onboard new staff through the app and orient them on going paperless by using Leafe’s digital checklists and documents on maintaining good hygiene, the proper hygiene practices, and standards to adhere to, and how to do it.

 Best For: Kitchen managers who want to go completely paperless for everything.